lauraschornack/katacoda1/1-set-up/step4.md

 Type: Control C to exit from the python prompt.

+To download this code outside of this Katacoda environment, use the following command:
 Pull down docker file from my git hub
 `git clone https://github.com/lauraschornack/katacoda1.git`{{execute}}